rust-stuco/lectures/week12/parallelism.md

 **Approach 3: No Shared Memory**

-If we eliminate shared memory, race is trivially gone.
+If we eliminate shared memory... race is trivially gone.

 1. ~~`x` is shared~~
 2. ~~`x` becomes incorrect mid-update~~